Truong-Duong/Personal-Website/README.md

 * We will start with HTML, CSS, JS and upgrade it to ReactJS

 ## Questions
-You can get in touch with me through:

 * Email: truong.duong1908@gmail.com

 * LinkedIn: https://www.linkedin.com/in/truongduong/